Compare two cars

 Verdict

-Volvo is apparently more reliable, not too much, but just enough.
+Volvo appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In this case though, it seems that both cars show similar levels of passenger protection all together, so that won't break a tie.
-But one thing that actually could is the performance, with Volvo offering somewhat better performance, just enough to call it quicker.
+But one thing that actually could is the performance, with Volvo being considerably quicker, thus putting more smile on driver's face.
 It does come at a cost though, and that's the fuel consumption...
 It's really tough to make a final decision here, but if I'd need to, I'd say Volvo.
-Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
-I'm only here to help.
-I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, among thousands of similar, yet so different vehicles.
+Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
+Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, among more than 12.000 different ones in our database.